 Some of the places where you are protected from discrimination include schools and colleges, work, shops, clubs, pubs, hospitals and clinics and council services.
 You are protected against discrimination whether you are buying something or getting it for free.

 In certain circumstances, there are exceptions to these rules which mean that discrimination is allowed.

 If you have experienced discrimination, you may be able to take action against the organisation or person responsible.

 For more information about discrimination, see our discrimination pages.

 At any age, you have the right to see information kept about you, unless the person looking after the information considers you incapable of understanding the nature of the request you are making.
 If you are refused access to your records you can complain to the Information Commissioner.

 As a parent you do not usually have the right to see information about your child kept on a computer record.
 This will only be allowed if:

-- if the request is being made on behalf of a child or young person who is considered incapable of understanding the nature of the request.
+- the request is being made on behalf of a child or young person who is considered incapable of understanding the nature of the request

 For more information on access to personal records, visit the Office of the Information Commissioner website at www.informationcommissioner.gov.uk.